Tyrrrz/CliWrap/Readme.md

         .Set("GIT_AUTHOR_EMAIL", "john@email.com"));
 ```

-> ⚠️ Note that these environment variables are set on top of the default environment variables inherited from the parent process.
+> 💡 These environment variables are set on top of those inherited from the parent process.
 If you provide a variable with the same name as one of the inherited variables, the provided value will take precedence.
 Additionally, you can also remove an inherited variable by setting its value to `null`.